E-cigarettes banned on all school grounds

 “Nicotine use in any form has shown to be damaging to teens and this measure will close a dangerous loophole that allows e-cigarettes to be used in New York schools,” Cuomo said.
 “This measure will further this administration’s efforts to combat teen smoking in all its forms.”

-Two other landmark bills sponsored by Senate Health Committee Chairman Kemp Hannon (R-Garden City) that are awaiting Cuomo’s signature or veto after they passed in the Senate and Assembly this year.
+Two other bills sponsored by Senate Health Committee Chairman Kemp Hannon (R-Garden City) are awaiting Cuomo’s signature or veto after they passed the State Legislature this year.

+One would ban e-cigarettes under the Clean Indoor Act, which prohibits tobacco smoking in most buildings open to the public.

 Comments